-For the 7th edition of Your Beauty Magazine we sat down with our incomparable Nurse Injector Jill Maze, who is a brilliant artist with a needle.
-We asked her to share some of her patient photos along with the secrets of what goes on behind her closed door.
+For the 7th edition of Your Beauty Magazine, we sat down with our nurse injector and asked her to share some of her patient photos, along with the secrets of what goes on behind her closed door.
 Here’s what we found out.

 So Voluma is super-popular right now.